Choa Chu Kang: Rail

-Choa Chu Kang New Town is linked to the Central Area and to the other lines on the MRT/LRT system (to the east–west line at Jurong East station, to the Thomson-East Coast line at Woodlands station, to the Circle line at Bishan station, to the Downtown line at Newton station and the North East line at Dhoby Ghaut station) through the North–South Line (NSL) at Choa Chu Kang station (NS4) located at Choa Chu Kang Town Centre.
+Choa Chu Kang New Town is linked to the Central Area and to the other lines on the MRT/LRT system (to the East West Line at Jurong East station, to the Thomson-East Coast line at Woodlands station, to the Circle line at Bishan station, to the Downtown line (DTL) at Newton station and the North East line at Dhoby Ghaut station) through the North–South Line (NSL) at Choa Chu Kang station (NS4) located at Choa Chu Kang Town Centre.
 It usually takes an hour for passengers to travel from Choa Chu Kang to the Central Area which changes at Jurong East.

 The intra-town Bukit Panjang LRT is a 7.8 km light rail line that serves to link residents to the town centre and the nearby town of Bukit Panjang, hence the line's name.
 It is a fully driverless system.
+The Bukit Panjang LRT also provides a connection with other bus services, together with the Downtown Line at Bukit Panjang MRT/LRT station (BP6/DT1) for a faster and more direct route towards Bukit Timah Road and the Central Business District.

 Yew Tee station (NS5), the other station along NSL in Choa Chu Kang New Town, serves the housing developments in Yew Tee, the industrial estate of Sungei Kadut, and the northern part of Choa Chu Kang New Town.
 The station started operations on 10 February 1996.
 Like Choa Chu Kang, it usually takes an hour for passengers to travel from Yew Tee to the Central Area when using the station which changes at Jurong East.

+The future Jurong Region Line (JRL) will terminate at Choa Chu Kang station, and provide another station along Choa Chu Kang Avenue 3.
+The JRL (West) will connect to Tengah New Town, Jurong West New Town including the East-West Line at Boon Lay MRT Station, Jurong Industrial Estate and Nanyang Technological University, from 2028 onwards.

+The future DE1 station on the Downtown Line under the DTL2 Extension, will be located in Sungei Kadut South, adjacent and connected to Yew Tee via an extension of Choa Chu Kang North 7 and a pedestrian overhead bridge.
+This station is targeted for a 2035 opening and will provide residents in Yew Tee a quicker access to the Downtown Line than Bukit Panjang MRT.

+The future NS3A station on the North-South Line will be located near the junction of Bukit Batok Road and Bukit Batok West Avenue 5, adjacent to Brickland Road.
+Scheduled to open in 2034, the station will provide residents of Keat Hong and Choa Chu Kang Neighbourhoods 4 and 8 with quicker access to the North-South Line.